Best medicinal herbs: spice up your cooking and improve your well-being

 Best medicinal herbs gives you a guide to a few of our favourites.

 We enjoy the nutritional value of parsley virtually every day in our food; whether it is chopped up in a summer salad, sprinkled on scrambled eggs or in our hummus, for example.
 It is one of the most important herbs to lower cholesterol.
-Just so that I can have my butter and eat it; cake almost never.
+Just so that I can have my butter and eat it; cake only on high and holy days.

 As a parsley pesto it will dicky up any green salad that your family may find rather boring.